MahdiSafsafi/UnivDisasm/README.md

 -Support REX, DREX, VEX, EVEX and XOP instructions encoding.

+-EFlags/RFlags: UnivDisasm can recognize instructions that may affect, modify or reset EFlags register.

+-Instructions are grouped into two order: instructions groups and instructions categories.
+And each instruction has its own identifier ,make it easy to find and match decoded instructions.

+-Branch instructions: UnivDisasm recognize branch and calculate the destination address, make it easy for you to follow branch instructions.

 -Support VSIB memory addressing.

 -Support Intel enhancement syntax: Masking, Zeroing, Rounding, Broadcasting.